MABYY/PullDataCAFCI/README.md

 ## The code

 The Argentinean mutual funds chamber has developed an API that makes public the portfolio allocations of every exiting fund on a daily basis.
-However, in order to be able to manipulate the data and make it useful for the end user it is necesary to take some additional steps in between.
+However, in order to be able to manipulate the data and make it useful for the end user it is necessary to take some additional steps in between.

-The API shows every invididual portfolio in an individual endpoint, each ending in a chain of numbers that are not related to the valuation date nor the funds'name or the asset management company.
+The API shows every individual portfolio in an individual endpoint, each ending in a chain of numbers that are not related to the valuation date nor the fund's name or the asset management company.
 If there is another portfolio available, the end number in the endpoint increases by one.
-This issue has to be addressed not only to guarantee that the data will be available in the future but also to help the user to keep track of the data avalilable through the API.
+This issue has to be addressed not only to guarantee that the data will be available in the future but also to help the user to keep track of the data available through the API.

 One way to address this problem was to both download the data and save it in an individual json file, one for each date.
 Moreover, the code also keeps track of the dates (days_list.json) already available and creates a new json file when a new date is available.
 The code will also notify that there is not more data available by checking the status code.
 Since the endponit number will be necessary to continue the download process once there is new data available, the code saves this number in another json file (start_fund.json).